Circus (Britney Spears song): Live performances

 "Circus" was performed on December 2, 2008, at American morning talk show Good Morning America, along with "Womanizer".
 She wore a midriff-baring shirt, leather pants, a ringmaster jacket and a top hat.
 "Circus" was a major part on the Circus Starring Britney Spears (2009), as the opening number of the show.
 The costumes of the performance were selected to show a metamorphosis.
 The show began with a video introduction featuring Perez Hilton as Queen Elizabeth I, welcoming the audience to the circus.
 In the middle of the video, the cylinder screen surrounding the stage started to rise, while Spears appeared on the video and shot Hilton with a crossbow, causing him to fall backwards onto the floor.
 As the video ended, Spears started to descend from the ceiling on a suspended platform, wearing a cheetah headdress, a ringmaster jacket, black shorts, high-heeled boots and carrying a whip.
 The headdress represented an animal.
 When she reached the stage, she took it off to represent both a ringmaster and a lion tamer and "Circus" started.
 It featured acrobats taking the stage and spinning on giant rings in the air.
 The performance ended with Spears taking off her ringleader jacket to reveal a Swarovski-crystal corset, representing a slave.
 She then ran into the center of the main stage, surrounded by jets of smoke, to enter a golden cage and perform "Piece of Me".
 People writer Chuck Arnold wrote that Spears, "descending from above in a red ringmaster-meets-dominatrix outfit" to sing the song, "showed that her body was tight, even if her dancing always wasn't."
 James Montgomery of MTV considered both "Circus" and "Radar" performances "great".
-Spears included the song on her current residency show in Las Vegas, Britney: Piece of Me.
+Spears included the song on her residency show in Las Vegas, Britney: Piece of Me.
 For the performance, Spears appears from the back of the stage, in the center of a fiery ring, resembling a circus showgirl.
 Spears included the song on the set list for the Britney: Live in Concert (2017) and Piece of Me Tour (2018).